michaelkeevildown/elastic-stack-auto-downloader/README.md

 `elastic-downloader elasticsearch 2.3.3`

 If moved into your `$PATH`.
 There is a crude bash script that do this for you.

+### Examples:

+Here are all the commands that will download `Elasticsearch 2.3.3`, this can be replicated for all products.
+I am also going to chose only one of the commands above for simplicity but again this will work for all 3 different commands shown above.

+##### Option 1 - Single Product
+`elastic-downloader elasticsearch 2.3.3`

+##### Option 2 - Multiple products same version
+`elastic-downloader elasticsearch,kibana 2.3.3`

+##### Option 3 - All Products for a specific version
+`elastic-downloader all 2.3.3`

+##### Option 4 - Multiple products but **different** versions
+Stop being lazy and run the command twice..JEZZZ!

 ## Config: